QSC/speaker-info-parser/README.md

 This is an internal tool to prep speaker data for use on our website.
-It requires an API key and access to the sheet to work.
+Download the speaker information spreadsheet from google drive in CSV format, rename it, and run the nodejs program to get nicely formatted JSON